Student Financial Aid Deadlines

 Completing your Federal Tax Returns before completing the FAFSA will enable you to use an IRS Retrieval Tool as described below.
 If you choose to use the IRS Retrieval Tool, it provides a secure way to view and transfer tax information directly into the FAFSA, saving time and improving accuracy.
 If you and your family are not able to complete your tax returns in time to meet the recommended dates, use estimated tax information.
 You will also have the option to use this tool to make corrections to the submitted FAFSA once your tax returns are filed.

-The IRS Retrieval tool is available 1-2 weeks after filing tax returns if the return was filed electronically and 4-6 weeks if filed by U.S. mail.
-The tool becomes available January 30, 2012.
+The IRS Retrieval tool is available 1-2 weeks after filing tax returns if the return was filed electronically and 6-8 weeks if filed by U.S. mail.
+The tool becomes available in early February.

 Federal Pell Grant and Federal Stafford Loans are available to eligible students throughout the academic year during which you enroll.
 To ensure consideration for all available funds, follow these recommendations:

-All returning, transfer, and graduate students who completed the FAFSA in 2012-13 will be mailed a PIN reminder in January with an additional reminder to access the Renewal FAFSA on the Web.
-If you completed your 2012-13 FAFSA on the Web, use your PIN to access your renewal application.
-There is sufficient time to complete federal tax returns before submitting the Renewal FAFSA on the Web.
+All returning, transfer, and graduate students who completed the FAFSA in 2013-14 will be mailed a PIN reminder in January with an additional reminder to access the Renewal FAFSA on the web.
+If you completed your 2013-14 FAFSA on the web, use your PIN to access your renewal application.
+There is sufficient time to complete federal tax returns before submitting the Renewal FAFSA on the web.
 Your FAFSA will then reflect correct, accurate information to calculate your family contribution and will not require verification of your income later.
-All returning students are encouraged to complete the FAFSA on the Web no later than April 15.
+All returning students are encouraged to complete the FAFSA on the web no later than April 15.

 Students who complete the FAFSA are automatically considered for all University-wide scholarship opportunities; no additional application is needed.
 However, students should check with their academic college for college-based scholarships as some colleges may require a separate scholarship application.